profjordanov/realworld-microservices/README.md

 ### [RealWorld Repo](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged backend application built with **ASP.NET Core** and **[Optional](https://github.com/nlkl/Optional)**.
-It includes CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully-fledged, micro-service architecture built with **ASP.NET Core**.
+It includes gRPC, Domain-Driven Design, CQRS, Mediator, Proxy, and many more patterns.

-It completely adheres to the **ASP.NET Core** community styleguides & best practices.
+It completely adheres to the **ASP.NET Core** community style guides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.